BSC-ES/providentia/docs/source/Statistics.md

 Computes the average absolute difference between model and observations.
 Always positive, highlighting biases that may cancel out in MB.
 Has a normalised option expressed as a percentage (NME).

-ME is otherwise known as mean gross error (MGE), mean absolute error (MAE), or mean absolute gross error (MAGE).
-NME is otherwise known as normalised mean gross error (NMGE), or normalised mean absolute error (NMAE).
+ME is otherwise known as mean gross error (MGE), mean absolute error (MAE) or mean absolute gross error (MAGE).
+NME is otherwise known as normalised mean gross error (NMGE) or normalised mean absolute error (NMAE).

 $$
 \text{ME} = \frac{1}{n} \sum_{i=1}^{n} |m_i - o_i|